However, experts currently see “no reason to worry”

 The geologist Ricardo Ramalho said, for example, the newspaper “Público”, a larger volcanic eruption such as that on the Canary Island of La Palma, which belongs to Spain, which lasted between September 19th and December 13th last year, cannot be ruled out.
 “But fortunately, many of these seismic crises do not result in volcanic eruptions.”

-Despite all attempts to calm things down, according to the authorities, around 1,250 of the almost 8,400 inhabitants of São Jorge have left the island, which is around 1,500 kilometers west of the Portuguese mainland, in the past few days.
+Despite all attempts to calm things down, around 1,250 of the almost 8,400 inhabitants of São Jorge have left the island, which is around 1,500 kilometers west of the Portuguese mainland, according to the authorities.
 The Federal Foreign Office in Berlin issued a warning: “Due to the exceptionally large number of seismic activities on São Jorge (Azores) since March 19, 2022, the authorities in the Azores are currently advising against unnecessary trips to São Jorge as a precautionary measure.”
 São Jorge is visited by relatively few tourists.

 Azores: Earthquake on volcanic island could lead to eruption